gitlabhq/gitlabhq/doc/workflow/notifications.md

 #### Global Settings

 Global Settings are at the bottom of the hierarchy.
 Any setting set here will be overriden by a setting at the group or a project level.

-Group or Project setting can use `global` notification setting which will then use anything that is set at Global Settings.
+Group or Project settings can use `global` notification setting which will then use anything that is set at Global Settings.

 #### Group Settings

-Group Settings are taking presedence to Global Settings but are on a level below Project Settings.
+Group Settings are taking presedence over Global Settings but are on a level below Project Settings.
 This means that you can set a different level of notifications per group while still being able to have a finer level setting per project.
 Organization like this is suitable for users that belong to different groups but don't have the